peakphp/docs/collection/properties-bags.md

 - ``PropertiesBag``
 - ``ImmutablePropertiesBag``

-As the name speak for itself, ``ImmutablePropertiesBag`` properties cannot be altered after instance creation and will throw an exception if you try to.
+As the name speak for itself, ``ImmutablePropertiesBag`` properties cannot be altered after object creation and will throw an exception if you try to.

-A properties bag implement (Peak\Blueprint\Collection\Dictionary)[https://github.com/peakphp/framework/blob/master/src/Blueprint/Collection/Dictionary.php] and (JsonSerializable)[https://php.net/manual/en/class.jsonserializable.php]
+A properties bag implement [Peak\Blueprint\Collection\Dictionary](https://github.com/peakphp/framework/blob/master/src/Blueprint/Collection/Dictionary.php) and [JsonSerializable](https://php.net/manual/en/class.jsonserializable.php)

 ```php
 $bag = new PropertiesBag([